kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/test.md

 From these base dimensions other derived quantities can be defined.
 A simple example of a derived quantity is that of area.
 Area has dimensions of length squared and the units can be anything from $\cm^2$, m$^2$, ft$^2$, acres ($1~\textrm{acre}=43,560~\ft^2$), barns ($1~\textrm{barn} = 10^{-28}~\m^2$), etc. Examples of other derived quantities that you are already familiar with include volume, velocity, acceleration, and force.

 After a [failed effort](https://www.vox.com/2014/5/29/5758542/time-for-the-US-to-use-the-metric-system) to move the United States over to the metric system we are unfortunately burdened with the use of two disparate system of units.
-If you live/work in the United States you must know both.
+If you live/work in the United States you absolutely must know both.

 ## The International System of Units (SI)

 We first introduce the International System of Units (SI) which is closely related (often used synonymously) with the metric system.
 [Table 1](#tabSI) shows an abbreviated list of units in the SI system.
-NIST [hosts a great website] https://physics.nist.gov/cuu/Units/index.html) on SI units.
+NIST [hosts a great website](https://physics.nist.gov/cuu/Units/index.html) on SI units.

 <table>